m0saan/libasm/README.md

 * written in 64 bits ASM.
 * compiled with nasm asssembler.
 * written using the Intel syntax, not the AT&T.

+I will rewrite the following functions in asm;

+◦ strlen
+◦ strcpy
+◦ strcmp
+◦ write
+◦ read
+◦ strdup